-There is an increase in the number of requests processed and the trendline is upwards.
-Anecdotal evidence from the Governance team indicates that the complexity of requests has also increased.
+There was a decrease in the number of requests processed and the trendline was downwards during 2020 possibly due to external factors such as the global pandemic but it is increasing again.

+Anecdotal evidence from the Data and Governance team indicates that the complexity of requests has increased.